-- Early Registration (Registration by Class Level).
-Continuing or returning students register on assigned days/times based upon their expected class level.
-Expected class level is determined by adding the total hours completed plus the hours in which a student is currently enrolled. - Open Registration.
-All class levels may register any day/time during this time period.
+- Open Registration.
+All class levels may register during this time period.
 New students may register only on assigned days. - Late Registration.
 All students may register during this time period.

-Changes in Course Schedule A registered student may, drop and/or add courses with the prior approval of her or his academic advisor.
+Changes in Course Schedule A registered student may7 drop and/or add courses with the prior approval of her or his academic advisor as required.
 Such changes may be made, before the first day of weekday classes without additional charge or cancellation fee.
 Students may also change their class schedules during the Schedule Adjustment Period, and the cancellation fee schedule (per transaction) for dropping courses will apply.
 Ordinarily, no course may be added or changed after the designated date, although withdrawal from courses is permitted within the limits indicated in the section entitled Withdrawal Policy.